 In addition, the Seebo platform provides server side APIs and the related cloud infrastructure so you can instantly have an end-to-end development environment as well as a post-launch maintenance and analytics infrastructure.

 With Seebo the business can focus on the application, dramatically reducing costs and time to market.

 Firstly, these days, hardware components are selected based on the specs provided by the hardware vendors.
 This makes life difficult for the product management team not only because their capacity to communicate with multiple vendors simultaneously and select the rights components is limited, but also because it impossible to understand the gap between the spec and reality until the product is tested in production.
 Seebo aggregates real time data of the actual performance for the various components and is therefore creating the first library of hardware components that is based on real performance metrics.

 Secondly, with Seebo, the development of a smart IoT product will resemble software development.
 Once a product is launched, there is an opportunity to monitor the actual usage and execute an iterative and incremental development methodology for bug fixes, enhancements and new features.

 Last (but not least!), analytics will be able to provide information about how the product is used as well as insights that can be valuable for related services.
 From a business point of view, the promise of IoT is that a connected device will not only bring functional enhancements but also enable related data-driven services, e-commerce and even new marketplaces.

-Seebo, is taking a leading role in revolutionizing smart IoT product development.
+Seebo is taking a leading role in revolutionizing smart IoT product development.
 It has already delivered successful projects and the feedback from the customers is outstanding.
-The recent $8.5 million investment led by Carmel Ventures will enable the company to cope with the already intensive pipeline of opportunities and further develop the platform.
+The recent $8.5 million investment led by Viola Ventures will enable the company to cope with the already intensive pipeline of opportunities and further develop the platform.
 The great product market fit, the strong multidisciplinary team and the initial execution puts Seebo in a great position to become a significant platform player in the growing IoT ecosystem.